ikoniqoz/nitrodocs/content/developers/tools/template-library.md

 ### enable\_parser(<var>bool</var>)

-This allows you to enable the PyroCMS Lex tag parser.
-When the tag parser is off, PyroCMS tags will not work in your views.
+This allows you to enable the NitroCMS Lex tag parser.
+When the tag parser is off, NitroCMS tags will not work in your views.

 	$this->template->enable_parser(true);